Almqvistarn/Site/README.md

 # Site
 My first website, its in Swedish.
-Copy the text in translate and review my work i you want, I learned all this by myself and with no other help than a bit of google searching.
+Copy the text in translate and review my work if you want, I learned all this by myself and with no other help than a bit of google searching.
 Please tell me what you think!